 After Gremillion intercepted a pass thrown by Shaw’s Pete Taylor, the Wolves’ defense scrambled to block a path for Gremillion to break lose.
 In the turmoil, another Wolves defender set a textbook block on Shaw’s D’Quan Charles, and just so happened to push him right into the path of Doherty.
 Doherty collided into both the SPS defender and Charles, and fell straight to the ground.
 Doherty lay on the ground motionless, his arms suspended above his head as if he was frozen.

-The coincidental collision that injured Doherty caused a break at his C5 vertebrae, and a fracture on his C4 vertebrae.
+According to multiple news reports, the coincidental collision that injured Doherty caused a break at his C5 vertebrae and a fracture on his C4 vertebrae.
 Surgery performed that night was successful in relieving pressure on the spinal cord, and restored blood flow in the artery on the right side of his neck.
 Afterwards, a CT scan revealed that his vertebral column had lined up properly.
 It is unknown at this point whether Doherty will regain full use of his upper and lower extremities, but his family remains hopeful and optimistic.
 An injury like this will bring a long and strenuous recovery, but Doherty’s stellar physical condition and the support of the St. Paul’s community will aid in his recovery, the Doherty family says.

 Word of Doherty’s injury has quickly spread through the St. Paul’s community and beyond.
 This weekend, New Orleans Saints’ cornerback Delvin Breaux sent a tweet out to Doherty saying, “Prayers up young warrior.”
 Breaux then FaceTimed Doherty, telling him how he had a similar injury while in high school, and how he recovered.
 Breaux also mentioned in a tweet that he will try to pay Doherty a visit in the near future.